mark-watson/Java-AI-Book/manuscript/information_gathering.md

 # Information Gathering

 I often write software to automatically collect and use data from the web and other sources.
-In this chapter I have collected utility code that I have written over the years into a small library that I hope you also find useful.
+In this chapter I have collected utility code that I have written over the years into a small library supporting two approaches to web scraping, DBPedia lookup, and GeoNames lookup.
+This code is simple but I hope you will find useful.

 The following UML class diagram shows the public APIs the libraries developed in this chapter: